Your rights depend on whether your park home or static caravan is stationed on a protected or unprotected site.

-Renting a mobile home
+Buying a mobile home

-Owning a mobile home
+Stationing a mobile home site

-Unless you own land, you will need to rent a pitch to keep your mobile home on.
+Unless you own land, you need to rent a pitch to keep your mobile home on.
 You have to pay a pitch fee to the site owner.

 - what it will cost to connect your mobile home to gas, water and electricity supplies